kagruber2412/RIntroduction_MA-DS/Grammer_of_Graphics.md

 # The Grammer of Graphics

-* Grammar to describe and construct statistical graphics; based on the idea of building up a graphic from multiple layers of data.
+* Grammar to describe and construct statistical graphics; based on the idea of building up a graphic by semantic components.

-* `ggplot2` is an R library that allows to build graphical features up in a series of semantic components:
+* `ggplot2` is an R library that allows to build graphical features up in a series of layers:
  1. **aesthetic** mapping of the data (`aes()`), defines how variables are connected to visual properties or outputs (e.g. color, size, shape)
- 2. **geometric** objects (`geom` layers) representing the data (e.g. points, lines, regions)
+ 2. **geometric** objects representing the data

  ---------------------------------
 `geom_histogram()` | Histogramm